dashpay/docs/masternodes/understanding.rst

 - All functions related to DIP003 will only take effect once Spork 15 is enabled on the network.
-Until then, it is necessary to set up the masternode following the `old process <https://docs.dash.org/en/0.12.3/masternodes/setup.html>`_ and then work through the :ref:`upgrade procedure <dip3-upgrade>`.
+Until then, it is necessary to set up the masternode following the `old process <https://docs.dash.org/en/0.12.3/masternodes/setup.html>`_ and then work through the `upgrade procedure <https://docs.dash.org/en/0.13.0/masternodes/dip3-upgrade.html>`__.
   In this state, the masternode will continue to function in compatibility mode, and all DIP003 related functions, such as payments to a separate address or percentage payments to operators, will not yet have any effect.
 The ``ownerKeyAddr`` and ``votingKeyAddr`` must also be  identical until Spork 15 is enabled.

 The process of setting up or upgrading a masternode is as follows: